dimitarpg13/mcp_intro/src/examples/fastmcp-server-python/README.md

 # FastMCP Tutorial Server

 A tutorial MCP (Model Context Protocol) server built with FastMCP 2.0, providing example tools for demonstration purposes.
+This example is taken from the ZazenCodes' youtube tutorial [FastMCP — the best way to build an MCP server with Python](https://www.youtube.com/watch?v=rnljvmHorQw)

 ## Features